conseapp/jamshid-role-pics/README.md

-# Jamshid Role Pics Api
+# Jamshid Role & Last Move Pics Api

 Simple Api that responses requests from jamshin main server to serve image of roles<br>
 with authentication of requested user per request